avansinformatica/I1.1-Programmeren-Lesmateriaal/intellij.md

 Autocompletion is often triggered automatically.
 When it isn't triggered, you can open it with *Ctrl*{: .key} + *Space*{: .key}

+Some other parts of code can be completed automatically.
+If you type "sout" and press *Tab*{: .key} twice, it will expand to `System.out.println`

 ### Parameter lookup

 To see the parameters in a function, use *Ctrl*{: .key} + *P*{: .key}.
 This allows you to easily see what parameters to fill into a function